Manual Chapter : Managing Audit Logs

 - On the left, expandLOGS, expandAudit Logs, and then click the component that you want to view audit entries for.

 - To display differences for an object, clickViewin the Changes column.A popup screen opens, showing two columns that compare the differences between the two generations of the object in JSON.
-In these columns, additions to an object generation are highlighted in green, and differences are highlighted in gold.If the system cannot retrieve a generation of an object, the column displays eitherGeneration Not AvailableorGeneration No previous generation.
+In these columns, additions to an object generation are highlighted in green, and differences are highlighted in gold.If the system cannot retrieve a generation of an object, the column displays eitherGeneration Not AvailableorGeneration does not exist.
 Object information may not be available if it has been automatically purged from the system to conserve disk space, or if it has been deleted.The JSON difference displayed for a delete entry in the audit log shows the JSON difference from the previous operation because the generation identifier is not incremented when an object is deleted.

 - When you are finished, clickCloseon the popup screen to return to the Audit Logging screen.

 You can use the Filter field at the top right of the Audit Logging screen to rapidly narrow the scope displayed, and to more easily locate an entry in the audit log.